SDGforskning/sdg-strings/SDG09_query_topic_WoS.md

 International trade grew significantly after 1990, and one major driver of this growth was the emergence of global value chains (GVCs).
 These chains are considered a key mechanism for creating jobs and fostering sustainable, inclusive economic growth.
 A global value chain is defined as: "…the series of stages in the production of a product or service for sale to consumers.
 Each stage adds value, and at least two stages are in different countries". <a href="#f5">(World Bank, 2020)</a>.

-For these reasons, we use all kinds of search terms describing value and supply chains in the search process.
+For these reasons, we include a broad range of search terms related to value chains and supply chains.

 This query consists of two phrases.